 Transport your pupils back to a time when smallpox stalked the world and introduce them to Dr Jenner, James Phipps, and the experiment that has probably saved their lives.

-Through this innovative set of resources, pupils aged 9 to 11 learn about Dr Edward Jenner's pioneering work with smallpox vaccination and the impact of vaccinations today.
+Through this award winning innovative set of resources, pupils aged 9 to 11 learn about Dr Edward Jenner's pioneering work with smallpox vaccination and the impact of vaccinations today.
 Immediately engage children with the short drama film JAMES then pick from four core resources and five enrichment resources designed to develop their skills in 'working scientifically', mathematics, English, history, drama and ethics.

 The resources use an immersive, cross-curricular approach to learning.
 Throughout the activities, children take on roles as science advisors, data analysts, journalists, historians, script writers, politicians and Dr Jenner himself.
 Each resource is fully linked to Learning Outcomes drawn from the relevant National Curriculum (England) documents.